magesh0123/VLSI-LAB-EXP-1/README.md

                VIVADO 2023.2

 PROCEDURE:
-       STEP1: Open Vivado: Launch Xilinx Vivado software on your computer.
+       1. Open Vivado: Launch Xilinx Vivado software on your computer.

-       STEP2: Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".
+2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".

-       STEP3: Project Settings: Follow the prompts to set up your project.
+3. Project Settings: Follow the prompts to set up your project.
 Specify the project name, location, and select RTL project type.

-       STEP4: Add Design Files: Add your Verilog design files to the project.
+4. Add Design Files: Add your Verilog design files to the project.
 You can do this by right-clicking on "Design Sources" in the Sources window, then selecting "Add Sources".
 Choose your Verilog files from the file browser.

-       STEP5: Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
+5. Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
 Choose your simulation language (Verilog in this case) and simulation tool (Vivado Simulator).

-       STEP6: Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
+6. Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
 This will launch the Vivado Simulator and compile your design for simulation.

-       STEP7:Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
+7. Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
 This determines how long the simulation will run.

-       STEP8: Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.
+8. Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.

-       STEP9: View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.
+9. View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.
    LOGIC GATES LOGIC DIAGRAM

    ![318347009-6881dbeb-686d-4a10-a17e-fe9cb11ae4d3](https://github.com/magesh0123/VLSI-LAB-EXP-1/assets/162102402/9deb32ac-0b51-487d-b6e3-ddc142316086)